 • Aachan Tawee: Buddhist Temple Wat Sawankholok, School for the Blind

-There are several other significant lineages, teachers and Grand Masters.
+There are several other significant lineages, teachers, and Grand Masters.
 Most important is the Buddhism medicine derived from the famous Saint Shivago (Jivaka).
-In the United States traditional lineage and teaching is primarily passed on via the educational programs of theSCNM: SomaVeda College of Natural Medicine: Thai Yoga Center in Brooksville, FL.
+In the United States, traditional lineage and teaching are primarily passed on via the educational programs of the S.C.N.M.: SomaVeda College of Natural Medicine/ School of Ayurveda: Thai Yoga Center in Brooksville, FL.

-We recognize all schools formally recognized by the Royal Thai Ministries of Health and of Education and The Union of Thai Traditional Medicine Society (UTTS) listed or not!
+We recognize all schools formally recognized by the Royal Thai Ministries of Health and of Education and The Union of Thai Traditional Medicine Society (U.T.T.S.) listed or not!

-It is important to remember that any and all applications of physical pressure are intended to convey the ProMiiwihan Sii to balance and harmonize the thâat tháng sìi and Tri_dosha or Three Winds, Humors or energetically based body types.
-Thai yoga is a sophisticated system of exchanging love with pressure, just as a hug can convey care, consideration and love with physical pressure.
-It’s just that in Thai Yoga that loving embrace is conveyed with great detail and sophistication.
+It is important to remember that any applications of physical pressure are intended to convey the ProMiiwihan Sii to balance and harmonize the “thâat tháng sìi” and Tri_dosha or Three Winds, Humor or energetically based body types.
+Thai Yoga is a sophisticated system of exchanging love with pressure, as a hug can convey care, consideration, and love with physical force.
+It’s just that in Thai Yoga, that loving embrace is told with great detail and sophistication.

-The four Thai Ayurvedic elements are: earth (din-solid parts of the body, including nerves, skeleton, muscles, blood vessels, tendons and ligaments); water (náam-blood and bodily secretions); fire (fai-digestion and metabolism); and air (lom-respiration, and circulation).
-Borrowing from India’s Ayurvedic tradition, some practitioners employ Pali-Sanskrit terms for the four bodily elements: pathavidhatu, apodhatu, tecodhatu and vayodhatu.
+The four Thai Ayurvedic elements are earth (din-solid parts of the body, including nerves, skeleton, muscles, blood vessels, tendons, and ligaments); water (náam-blood and bodily secretions); fire (fai-digestion and metabolism); and air (lom-respiration, and circulation).
+Borrowing from India’s Ayurvedic tradition, some practitioners employ Pali-Sanskrit terms for the four bodily elements: pathavidhatu, apodhatu, tecodhatu, and vayodhatu.
 The book “Lines, Wheels, Points and Specific Remedies” covers this theory in detail.

-Compare this definition with the definition given for what is Thai Yoga at the beginning of this article “Thai Yoga is comprehensive, sophisticated spiritual, philosophical and energy based healing arts derivative of Theraveda Buddhism, Buddhist medicine, Buddhist Psychology, Theraveda Vipassana Bhavana, Classical Indian and Tibetan Ayurveda and Yoga Vedanta. ”
+Compare this definition with the definition given for what is Thai Yoga at the beginning of this article “Thai Yoga is comprehensive, sophisticated spiritual, philosophical and energy-based healing arts derivative of Theraveda Buddhism, Buddhist medicine, Buddhist Psychology, Theraveda Vipassana Bhavana, Classical Indian and Tibetan Ayurveda and Yoga Vedanta. ”

-Thai yoga massage is a spiritually based Chirothesia and or Somatic technique and profession, a modality with standards established in the Buddhist holistic centers and temples thousands of years ago.
-It has an established code of ethics known as the Buddha Dharma, The Eight Fold Path, Ahimsa (non-violence) and the “Ten Rules of the Healer.”This healing tradition has been adopted by the Oklevueha Native American Church as an Indigenous Traditional Native Medicine as is perfectly suited for both Native and non-native persons alike to share and practice.
-Traditional Indigenous Medicine and healing practices are protected by both UN and International Treaty as well as US Federal code.
-See ONACS Legal Compliance.
+Thai Ayurveda, Thai Yoga (traditional thai massage) is a spiritually based Chirothesia and or Somatic technique and profession, a modality with standards established in the Buddhist holistic centers and temples thousands of years ago.
+It has a documented code of ethics known as the Buddha Dharma, The Eight Fold Path, Ahimsa (non-violence), and the “Ten Rules of the Healer.”
+The Native American Indigenous Church has adopted this healing tradition as an Indigenous Traditional Native Medicine as it is ideally suited for both Native and non-native persons alike to share and practice.
+Both U.N. and International Treaties and the U.S. Federal code protect traditional Indigenous Medicine and healing practices.
+See N.A.I.C.
+Legal Compliance.

 There is an established criterion for education and professional practice for services that were never intended to be “Massage” or “Massage therapy.”